Obamacare launch poised to reach millions despite shutdown drama

 SLOW START

 In the early planning, the administration aimed to create new healthcare markets that would make shopping for insurance as simple as buying an airline ticket online.
-But repeated delays and technical difficulties mean the new sites in many states will not have all of their functions ready in the first weeks, or perhaps longer.
+But repeated delays and technical difficulties mean the new sites in many states won't have all of their functions ready in the first weeks, at the earliest.

 Minnesota officials said on Monday that they were not yet sure what time their state's exchange would launch, and that the timing would only be determined after further testing on Tuesday morning to see if the system connected properly with federal government's network for determining subsidies.